aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 photo response.

 ### Load in pre-configured questions for the end of Step 3
-Use 'Import' to the import a configuration file from the following url:
+Download the file below and use 'Import' > 'From File' to the import a configuration file:

 ```
 https://raw.githubusercontent.com/aws-samples/aws-ai-qna-bot/master/workshops/reinvent2019/samples/sun-questions-qna-step-3.json